COSC3020/brute-force-sorting-Kodoka/README.md

 ## My Runtime Analysis

-*Runtime Complexity: My code recursively generates every permutation of the input array, so for an array of length $n$, it could feasibly generate $n!$ permutations, then for every permutation generated, it needs to check if the array is sorted by iterating through the elements of the array in with n work.
-For sufficiently large
+* Runtime Complexity: My code recursively generates every permutation of the input array, so for an array of length $n$, it could feasibly generate $n!$ permutations, then for every permutation generated, it needs to check if the array is sorted by iterating through the elements of the array in with n work.
+So my code performs
+$\Theta(n \cdot n!)$ work.
+As $n!$ is the dominant term, growing much faster than
-$n$, $n!$ is the dominant term, giving a runtime complexity of $\Theta(n!)$.
+$n$, the runtime complexity is $\Theta(n!)$.

 * Best Case Input: The best case input is an already sorted array like: [1, 2, 3, 4], where all that's needed to do is verify the elements are sorted via checkIfSorted.